 I love Canada, but sometimes we're a little behind.
 Drugs are slower to get approved by Health Canada compared to the US, and we have fewer clinical trials going on here.
-I would be really interested in trying out ketamine, but it doesn't have Health Canada approval for use in depression, there are no clinical … Continue reading I dream of ketamine
+I would be really interested in trying out ketamine, but it doesn't have Health Canada approval for use in depression, there are no clinical… Continue reading I Dream of Ketamine – Living with Treatment-Resistant Depression

 This post breaks down what I take to manage my depression - it's a long list, but it's a tough illness.